Do you want to know what an otaku is???

 Etymology

-slang form, which is distinguished from the older usage by being written only in hiragana (おたく) or katakana (オタク), appeared in the 1980s.
+The word otaku is derived from an honorific Japanese term for another's house or family (お宅, 御宅 otaku) that is also used as an honorific second-person pronoun (roughly equivalent to vos/usted in Spanish).
+The modern slang form, which is distinguished from the older usage by being written only in hiragana (おたく) or katakana (オタク), appeared in the 1980s.
 It appears to have been coined by the humorist and essayist Akio Nakamori in his 1983 series An Investigation of Otaku (おたくの研究, Otaku no Kenkyū?), printed in the lolicon magazine Manga Burikko,[1] who observed that this form of address was unusually common among geeks and nerds.
 It was apparently a reference to someone who communicates with their equals using the distant and formal pronoun, and spends most of their time at home.[1]

-Japan around 1989, and may have been popularized by Nakamori's publication in that year of The Age of M (Mの時代, M no Jidai?).
+The term entered general use in Japan around 1989, and may have been popularized by Nakamori's publication in that year of The Age of M (Mの時代, M no Jidai?).
 It applied the term to the (then) recently caught serial killer Tsutomu Miyazaki, who turned out to be a recluse obsessed with pornographic anime and manga and who lived out his rape fantasies on young girls, thus attaching a huge taboo to a formerly innocuous term.

-EX Taishuu Magazine, which claims that use of the term originally started among the fanbase of the 1982–1983 TV series Super Dimension Fortress Macross as the main character of the show had a habit of addressing others as "otaku", a habit that fans started to emulate.
+Another potential etymology for the term comes from the May 2006 issue of EX Taishuu Magazine, which claims that use of the term originally started among the fanbase of the 1982–1983 TV series Super Dimension Fortress Macross as the main character of the show had a habit of addressing others as "otaku", a habit that fans started to emulate.

-Moto Arai.
+Yet another source for the term comes from the works of science fiction author Moto Arai.
 In his book Wrong About Japan, Peter Carey interviews the novelist, artist and Gundam chronicler Yuka Minakawa.
-She reveals that Arai used the word to refer to her readers, who adopted the term for themselves.
+She reveals t

 In Japan

-obsessive fan of any one particular theme, topic, or hobby.
+In modern Japanese slang, an otaku refers to an overtly obsessive fan of any one particular theme, topic, or hobby.
 Common uses are anime otaku (one who sometimes enjoys many days of excessive anime watching with no rest) and manga otaku (a fan of Japanese graphic novels), pasokon otaku (personal computer geeks), gēmu otaku (playing video games), and otaku that are extreme fans of idols, heavily promoted singing girls.
 There are also tetsudō otaku (metrophiles) or gunji otaku (military geeks).

 While these are the most common uses of otaku, the word can be applied to anything (music otaku, martial arts otaku, cooking otaku, etc).

 The loan-words maniakku or mania (from English "maniac") are sometimes used in relation to specialist hobbies and interests.
-They can indicate someone with otaku leanings, (for example- Gundam Mania would describe a person who is very interested in the anime series
+They can indicate someone with otaku leanings, (for example- Gundam Mania would describe a person who is very interested in the anime series Gundam).
+They can also describe the focus of such interests (a maniakku ge-mu would be a particularly underground or eccentric game appealing primarily to otaku).
+The nuance of maniakku in Japanese is softer and less likely to cause offence than otaku.

 Amongst Japan's otaku themselves, some use the term to describe themselves and their friends semi-humorously, accepting their position as obsessive fans, and some even use the term proudly, attempting to reclaim it from its negative connotations.
 In general colloquial usage however, most Japanese would consider it undesirable to be described in a serious fashion as "otaku".